starikcetin/hexfall-clone/README.md

 ## Technical

-Assets/Plugins contains a symlink `Eflatun.UnityCommon` that points to *submodules/Eflatun.UnityCommon/Assets/Eflatun.UnityCommon*.
+Assets/Plugins contains a symlink `Eflatun.UnityCommon` that points to `submodules/Eflatun.UnityCommon/Assets/Eflatun.UnityCommon`.
 It might get broken after a repo clone due to the way git handles NTFS symlinks.
-If it is broken, simply remove the dummy file in place of the symlink and recreate the NTFS symlinks.
+If it is broken, simply remove the dummy file in place of the symlink and recreate the NTFS symlink.

 ## 3rd Party